jiehwan94/Voice_Converter/README.md

 # Voice_Text_Converter

-Often times, we are put into a mundane task of inputting information that can be automated.
+We are often put into a mundane task of inputting information that can be automated.

 In this video, I propose how a 3PL company can use voice data to automatically fill in key information.
 I also created some visualizations based off of the key information extracted from the voice data to demonstrate ways it can be used.